GoodAI/goodai-ltm/README.md

 Among the benefits of LTM is the possibility of continual learning.
 This is the ability to accumulate knowledge over time, possibly over the agent's entire lifetime.
 As their knowledge builds incrementally, agents can leverage learned skills to acquire increasingly complex abilities.
-Continual learning helps make robust against distributional drift, more capable of continuous adaptation, and more human-like.
+Continual learning helps make agents robust against distributional drift, more capable of continuous adaptation, and more human-like.

 GoodAI-LTM brings together all the components necessary for equipping agents with text-based long term memory.